-Amerigo incurred the following fees in connection with companies owned by executive officers and directors and in respect of salaries paid to officers.
+Amerigo incurred the following fees in connection with companies owned by executive officers and directors and regarding salaries paid to officers.
 Transactions have been measured at market rates determined on a cost recovery basis.

 Entity Nature of Transactions

 Zeitler Holdings Corp.
 Management

 Delphis Financial Strategies Inc. Management

-Malaspina Consultants Inc. Management

 Amezquita Management Inc. Management

-2022 2021
+2023 2022

 \$ \$

-Salaries and management fees 1,611 1,804
+Salaries and management fees 1,374 1,611